-During research for Elina’s forthcoming book on “Wellbeing in Interiors” (RIBA Publishing, details soon), and the concurrent research for and application of our methodology of “A Better Place”, she came to realise there is a need to inform the order of priority amongst interior features.
+During research for Elina’s book “Wellbeing in Interiors” (RIBA Publishing), and the concurrent research for and application of our methodology of “A Better Place”, she came to realise there is a need to inform the order of priority amongst interior features.
 For example, questions included:

 a) the budget is limited – should we change the lighting or the carpet to proportionally support occupants’ wellbeing

 b) where the space is limited, would the quality of the daylight be more important than having plants for a greater customer experience?

 There have been many discussions on the use of Maslow’s work over the decades and more recently within management and staff engagement levels.
 This has strongly influenced the direction of her work.
 The reasoning behind Maslow’s hierarchy and the way it unfolds in our day-to-day life has given her confidence and reaffirmed its endurance as a principle to follow, for now.